vedithal-amd/rocprofiler-compute/README.md

 Since RHEL 8 ships with glibc version 2.28, this standalone binary can only be run on environment with glibc version greater than 2.28. glibc version can be checked using `ldd --version` command.

+To test the standalone binary provide the `--call-binary` option to pytest.

 ## How to Cite